 The following resources are specific to influenza vaccination of healthcare personnel.
 The Healthy People 2020 Objective is to have 90% of healthcare personnel vaccinated against seasonal flu (Objective IID-12.9).

 In January 2013, the Centers for Medicare and Medicaid Services (CMS) began requiring acute care hospitals participating in their Hospital Inpatient Quality Reporting Program to report summary-level healthcare personnel (HCP) influenza vaccination rates to the National Healthcare Safety Network (NHSN).
-Beginning with data from the 2013-2014 influenza season, vaccination data from acute care hospitals will be made publicly available on Hospital Compare.
+Beginning with data from the 2013-2014 influenza season, vaccination data from acute care hospitals are publicly available on Hospital Compare.